-Accounting, Ancient Studies, Art, Art History, Biology, Business, Communication Studies, Creative Writing, Economics, English, Environmental Studies, European Studies, Family Business and Entrepreneurship, Finance, French, Gender Studies, History, International Business, International Relations, Italian, Management, Marketing, Mathematics, Music, Philosophy, Physics, Political Science, Psychology, Religious Studies, Sociology, Spanish, Theology
+Accounting, Ancient Studies, Art, Art History, Biology, Business, Communication Studies, Computer Science, Creative Writing, Economics, English, Environmental Studies, European Studies, Family Business and Entrepreneurship, Finance, French, Gender Studies, History, International Business, International Relations, Italian, Leadership, Ethics and Organizational Sustainability, Management, Marketing, Mathematics, Music, Philosophy, Physics, Political Science, Psychology, Religious Studies, Sociology, Spanish, Theology

 To review the list of pre-approved courses for SJU students, please click on the "Pre-Approved Courses" link at the top of this page.
 You should also visit the John Cabot University website to view the courses on offer for the semester you wish to study abroad.

 Student Life/Cultural Engagement